tensorpack/tensorpack/examples/DeepQNetwork/README.md

 Both were trained on one GPU with an extra GPU for simulation.

 Double-DQN runs at 18 batches/s (1152 frames/s) on TitanX.
+Note that I wasn't using the network architecture in the paper.
+If switched to the network in the paper it could run 2x faster.

 ## How to use